-Gregory Paragon 68 backpack for men is the largest pack from a completely new series launched in 2017.
+Gregory Paragon 68 backpack for men is the largest pack from a completely new series.
 This is a very lightweight backpacking and hiking tool with several bonuses and unique features.

 Benefits & unique features